micmejia/bible-dump/AMPC/Esther/Esth 2.md

-And Mordecai [who was an [^a]attendant in the king's court] walked every day before the court of the harem to learn how Esther was and what would become of her.
+And Mordecai [who was an attendant in the king's court] walked every day before the court of the harem to learn how Esther was and what would become of her.